hmurari/pythonqa/docs/ecommerce-automation.md

-# Project: Automating an e-Commerce Website
+# Chapter 4: Automating an e-Commerce Website

 In this chapter, we will work on our first project to automate a web activity using Python and Selenium.
 The goal of this project is to build a script that automates the process of searching for a product on an e-commerce website and retrieving the product details.